INVESTOR DEADLINE: Investors i - GuruFocus.com

 You can also contact attorney J.C.+Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at [email protected].

-On July 25, 2022, Weber announced its preliminary third quarter 2022 financial results, including net sales between $525 million and $530 million.
-Weber expected to report a net loss, noting that “[p]rofitability was negatively impacted by” several factors, including “promotional activity to enhance retail sell through.”
-Additionally, Weber announced that Chris Scherzinger “is departing” from his roles as Chief Executive Officer and director of Weber.
-On this news, Weber’s stock price fell by approximately 16%.
+Then, on June 1, 2022, Hindenburg Research published a report on Enochian Biosciences entitled “Miracle Cures and Murder For Hire: How A Spoon-Bending Turkish Magician Built A $600 Million Nasdaq-Listed Scam Based On A Lifetime Of Lies,” which noted that the individual in whose murder Gumrukcu was implicated, Gregory Davis, “was murdered . . . just 19 days before Gumrukcu was scheduled to appear in court to defend himself against felony fraud allegations related to a 2016 deal with Davis” and that “[f]ederal prosecutors argued that the prospective merger deal that eventually resulted in Enochian [Biosciences] going public served as a key motive for the murder.”
+The Hindenburg Research report also stated that “[u]nbeknownst to investors (but known to Enochian [Biosciences’] senior leadership) Gumrukcu’s latest arrest for a murder conspiracy is simply the most recent in a string of alleged crimes by Gumrukcu,” who “was arrested based on accusations of falsely posing as a doctor” in his native Turkey in 2012 and “[i]n February 2017, Gumrukcu was arrested by authorities after the State of California accused him of a slew of white-collar crimes, including fraud, identity theft, and check kiting – a total of 14 felonies.”
+On this news, Enochian Biosciences’ stock price fell by more than 28%.

-By the commencement of the Weber class action lawsuit, Weber stock was trading as low as $6.25 per share, a nearly 55% decline from the $14 per share IPO price.
+Finally, on June 27, 2022, The Wall Street Journal published an article about Gumrukcu’s participation in the murder-for-hire conspiracy, claiming that Gumrukcu owed Davis over $900,000 after Gumrukcu coaxed Davis into entering into a fraudulent oil deal with him.
+The article further alleged that FBI agents were suspicious that Gumrukcu “had fabricated his resume and held neither a medical degree nor a doctoral degree.”
+On this news, Enochian Biosciences’ stock price fell an additional 21.9%, further damaging investors.

-THE LEAD PLAINTIFF PROCESS: The Private Securities Litigation Reform Act of 1995 permits any purchaser or acquirer of Weber Class A common stock pursuant and/or traceable to the Registration Statement issued in connection with the IPO to seek appointment as lead plaintiff in the Weber class action lawsuit.
+THE LEAD PLAINTIFF PROCESS: The Private Securities Litigation Reform Act of 1995 permits any investor who purchased or acquired Enochian Biosciences securities during the Class Period to seek appointment as lead plaintiff.
 A lead plaintiff is generally the movant with the greatest financial interest in the relief sought by the putative class who is also typical and adequate of the putative class.
-A lead plaintiff acts on behalf of all other class members in directing the Weber class action lawsuit.
-The lead plaintiff can select a law firm of its choice to litigate the Weber class action lawsuit.
-An investor’s ability to share in any potential future recovery of the Weber class action lawsuit is not dependent upon serving as lead plaintiff.
+A lead plaintiff acts on behalf of all other class members in directing the Enochian Biosciences class action lawsuit.
+The lead plaintiff can select a law firm of its choice to litigate the Enochian Biosciences class action lawsuit.
+An investor’s ability to share in any potential future recovery is not dependent upon serving as lead plaintiff of the Enochian Biosciences class action lawsuit.

 https%3A%2F%2Fwww.rgrdlaw.com%2Fservices-litigation-securities-fraud.html